MingshiYangUIUC/Math-Minecraft-Squid-Workshop-Project/README.md

         /scoreboard players get #vOut swMath_V

-The above outputs 8776 which matches the exact value 0.8775825619.
+The above outputs 8776 units which matches the exact value 0.8775825619.

 ### Note
-(i) Since the result may overflow the scoreboard, the magnitude is stored separately as **#vOut_Mag** and the **#vOut** may be scaled down to fit in the scoreboard. i.e. result = #vOut * #vOut_Mag
+(1) Since the result may overflow the scoreboard, the magnitude is stored separately as **#vOut_Mag** and the **#vOut** may be scaled down to fit in the scoreboard. i.e. result = #vOut * #vOut_Mag

-(ii) In square and square root operations, the input is considered _without_ units.
+(2) In square and square root operations, the input is considered _without_ units.

-(iii) All trignometry operations use radians as unit of measurement.
+(3) All trignometry operations use radians as unit of measurement.

-(iv) Potential overflow is not yet monitored and result is not yet scaled.
+(4) Overflow is not yet monitored and result is not yet scaled.

 # Projects powered by Math Datapack
 [Pool Datapack](https://github.com/MingshiYangUIUC/Pool-Minecraft-Squid-Workshop-Project)  \